biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/taxa_barplot_workflow.png
    :align:   center

 The taxa barplot will appear below the processing network.The taxa plots offers visualization of the makeup of each sample.
 Each color will represent a different taxa and each column a different sample.
-It will have 4 pulldown menus: Taxonomic Level, Color Palette, and 2 Sort Samples By options
+It will have 4 pulldown menus: "Taxonomic Level," "Color Palette," and 2 "Sort Samples By" options.

 .. figure::  images/taxa_barplot.png
    :align:   center